Every mom is a working mom.

 I never used to be a coffee drinker.
 Something about my addicted friends kept me from ever liking it. haha

-But when I wanted to focus on starting my days early, I knew I needed some help.
+But when I wanted to focus on starting my days early, especially when I had young children, I knew I needed some help.

 I cannot stress this essential enough.